terracotta details, installation and care

 The following information is a general guideline.
 In most respects the installation of hand made tiles is no different from any other floor tile.
 Industry standards for the installation of ceramic floor tile must be followed to ensure good results.

-The recommended grout is Custom Building Products Classic Blend Natural Grey grout for a classic look.
-After grouting sweep the floor with a soft broom to remove any remaining sand.
+After grouting, sweep the floor with a soft broom to remove any remaining sand.
 Allow the grout to cure for 7-14 days.
 During this time or for a longer period if desired, cover the tiles with Kraft paper available at lumber yards.
 Tape the joints between the sheets.
 Any tape coming in contact with the tiles should be the non-sticky painter's tape.
 Do not use masking tape on the tiles!
 Covering the finished floor will slow the curing of the grout and make it stronger.
 It will also protect the floor from paint droplets, dry wall touch ups or any other construction detritus that may come its way.
 After removing the paper, wash the floor with clean water to remove any remaining sand from the grouting process.
 All sealed and unsealed terracotta must be re-sealed upon installation in order to fully protect terracotta from staining.

 To protect the factory finish and seal the grout we recommend the following steps.
 Allow the washed tiles to air dry for at least 48 hours depending on temperature and humidity.
 Following instructions on the bottle, use a paint pad to apply Aquamix Seal and Finish Low Sheen or Aquamix High Gloss Sealer.
 Apply the same number of coats to a scrap piece of tile.
 Test for resistance to oil and grease by allowing cooking oil to sit on the sealed scrap tile for 24 hours.
 If necessary, apply additional sealer.
 For added lustre and durability apply 2 coats of Aquamix Floor Shine and Hardener as a traffic coat.
 Additional Aquamix Floor Shine and Hardener should be applied once or twice a year, depending on the amount of traffic and wear.